FunkeyFlo/ps5-mqtt/add-ons/ps5-mqtt-edge/DOCS.md

 *NOTE 3: You don't have to use a `!secret` for the `npsso` token.
 But it is highly advised as it's basically a password.*

+### `device_discovery_broadcast_address` *optional*
+IP address the addon will use for UDP broadcasting which is required for device discovery.

+If your devices are located on a VLAN you must use this option to point the addon to the broadcast ip of the VLAN your devices are located on.

+*NOTE: only one broadcast address is supported.
+So all devices will need to be on the same VLAN.*

 <!-- LINKS -->
 [npsso]: https://ca.account.sony.com/api/v1/ssocookie
 [ha-ps4]: https://www.home-assistant.io/integrations/ps4/